Pranay-256/vendor-performance-analysis/README.md

 ## 💡 Key Business Recommendations

-- Diversify the vendor base to reduce dependency on major suppliers
+- Maintain strong relationships with top vendors, as they supply the majority of purchases and inventory
-- Negotiate better purchase prices for high-selling, low-margin brands
+- Negotiate lower purchase prices for high-selling, low-profit brands to improve their margins
-- Promote low-selling, high-margin brands to increase sales volume
+- Keep sufficient stock of top-selling brands so that we don’t loose sales due to shortages
-- Reduce purchases of slow-moving products to limit tied-up capital
+- Reduce purchases of slow-moving products to limit capital tied up in unsold inventory
-- Use bulk purchasing strategically where demand is predictable
+- Use bulk purchasing where possible to secure lower unit prices from vendors
-- Clear or return excess inventory where possible
+- Reduce unsold inventory through discounts, promotions, or vendor returns
+- Promote low-selling, high-profit brands to grow sales without diluting profitability
+- Increase purchases from other reliable vendors to reduce dependence on the top 10
-- Improve inventory turnover through better purchasing and promotional strategies
+- Improve inventory turnover by focusing on products that sell slowly and finding ways to increase their sales

 ---